michaelwgibbs5/WorkTools/README.md

 -Converts PDF file to word document for editing.

 ### PiVision_Export_Full
-Logs into PI Dashboard URL, takes screenshot of the dashboard and saves output file, PowerAutomate then used to email the file to team members.
+-Logs into PI Dashboard URL, takes screenshot of the dashboard and saves output file, PowerAutomate then used to email the file to team members.

 ### Text_Compare
 -Simple comparison of two text files and outputs html side by side comparison.